Sahra-Bile/TALK-TO-ME-CHat-APP/README.md

 * Create new chat rooms.
 * Join existing chat rooms.
 * See a list of active rooms.
+* See a list of user in the rooms.
+* See if someone is typing.

 ### Technologies Used